iOS SDK

 Initialization

-Import the module and call Snapbug.start() at app startup:
+Import the module and call Snapbug.start() once at app startup:

 import Snapbug